parsingphase/parsingphase.github.io/3dPrinting/index.md

 ---
-description: 'Some notes on a year of owning a 3D printer'
-title: '3D printing for the curious'
+title: "3D printing for the curious"
 layout: mylayout.njk
 ---

+## Some notes on a year of owning a 3D printer

 <style>body { color: #000 } .inner { min-width: 80% } a { color: #d5000d }</style>